raido/ember-json-serializer-meta/README.md

   }
 ```

-Then such payload is by default not supported by the JSONSerializer, it is impossible to extract with default `extractMeta` hook.
+ By default such payload is not supported by the JSONSerializer, it is impossible to extract metadata with default `extractMeta` hook.

 Here comes in the addon which adds another serializer hook for extracting meta for query responses with JSONSerializer.